brummetj/bitly-intern-challenge/README.md

 #### Bitly Router & Listen

 The bitly router is built on top of gorilla's Mux package.
-Declaring `bitly.NewBitlyRouter("5000")` Will instantiate a new router that can be used to declare each hanlder and its end point.
-This function will take a argument as a port number.
+Declaring `bitly.NewBitlyRouter("5000")` Will instantiate a new router that can be used to declare each handler and its endpoint.
+This function will take an argument as a port number.
 This is so you can have multiple local servers running on different ports.

 The BitlyRouter has to always be the first variable declared in order to use each handler